jabalazs/implicit_emotion/README.md

 > `dropout`, would produce different hashes, whereas changing `write_mode`, or
 > `save_model` or similars, would not.

+# Experiment Results Directory Structure

-So after running one epoch with the previous command you should have the following structure:
+After the validation phase of the first epoch you should have the following
+structure:

 ```
 data/results/<hash>